Anuja-y/Project_4/README.md

 - Adj Close : Adjusted closing price of the trading day.
 - Volume : Number of shares traded in exchange during the day.

+  Second Part
+  In addition to the features we have used in the first part we have added these technical indicators to improve the model performance:
+- RSI measures momentum
+- SMA calculates trend,
+- Standard Deviation quantifies volatility.

 Methodology

 Our analysis uses a combination of statistical modeling and machine learning.
-By using methods such as ARIMA for time series forecasting and Random Forest Regression for prediction, we aim to capture the nuances and intricacies of stock movements.
+By employing methods LSTM for time series forecasting and Random Forest Regression for prediction, we aim to capture the nuances and complexities of stock movements.
+Additionally, we utilize technical indicators such as the Relative Strength Index, Simple Moving Average, and Standard Deviation.

 Technical indicators
 RSI (Relative Strength Index): Measures the momentum of price movements to identify overbought or oversold conditions.